Synopsik/DiscordBot/README.md

 ### Develop Project

-1. Create project file ..\Projects\DiscordBot\main_simple.py
+10. Create project file ..\Projects\DiscordBot\main_simple.py

+11. * Import necessary libraries
-2. Import necessary libraries, after importing the function load_dotenv() we need to call it, os is used to access our .env variables with dotenv
+    * After importing the function load_dotenv() we need to call it
+    * os is used to access our .env variables with dotenv
 ```
 import discord
 import os